In the News

 The Ohio State University is planning to construct a $1.79 billion inpatient hospital at Wexner Medical Center in Columbus.

-York University will begin construction in early 2021 on the 53,420-sf Neuroscience Laboratory and Research Building in Toronto.
+York University will begin construction in mid-2022 on the 53,420-sf Neuroscience Laboratory and Research Building in Toronto.

 The University of Montana is planning to construct a new home for the W.A.
 Franke College of Forestry and Conservation in Missoula.